Gassandrid/ewan.my/content/Notes/Evolutionary Robotics/A short history of AI.md

 > **How will this vehicle behave?**
 >
 > Now it seems to avoid the light source.
 It _fears_ the light.
 But how can a robot of this complexity show aggression or fear?

+**The point**: Complex, human-like emotion and behavior can arise from simple systems interacting with a rich environment.
+It brings into question our own understanding of intelligence and consciousness.